Marxism–Leninism

-Soviet poster with the slogan "Raise the banner of Marx, Engels, Lenin and Stalin!", 1936.
-In the 1950s Stalin's official significance to Soviet Marxism-Leninism was reduced with de-Stalinization.
+1936 Soviet poster with the slogan "Raise the banner of Marx, Engels, Lenin and Stalin!"

-Marxism–Leninism (марксизм-ленинизм) is a communist ideology that became the largest faction of the communist movement in the world in the years following the October Revolution.
-It was the predominant ideology of most communist governments throughout the 20th century.
-It was developed in the Union of Soviet Socialist Republics by Joseph Stalin and drew on elements of Bolshevism, Leninism, and Marxism.
-It was the state ideology of the Soviet Union, Soviet satellite states in the Eastern Bloc, and various countries in the Non-Aligned Movement and Third World during the Cold War, as well as the Communist International after Bolshevization.

-Today, Marxism–Leninism is the de jure ideology of the ruling parties of China, Cuba, Laos, and Vietnam, as well as many other communist parties.
-The state ideology of North Korea is derived from Marxism–Leninism, although its evolution is disputed.
+Marxism–Leninism is a communist ideology that became the largest faction of the communist movement following the October Revolution.
+It was the predominant ideology of most communist governments in the 20th century.
+It was developed in the Soviet Union by Joseph Stalin and drew on Bolshevism, Leninism, and Classical Marxism.
+It was the state ideology of the Soviet Union, Soviet satellite states in the Eastern Bloc, and various countries in the Non-Aligned Movement and Third World during the Cold War, as well as the Communist International.
+It is the ideology of the ruling parties of China, Cuba, Laos, and Vietnam, as well as other communist parties.
+The state ideology of North Korea is derived from Marxism–Leninism.

-Marxism–Leninism was developed from Bolshevism by Joseph Stalin in the 1920s based on his understanding and synthesis of classical Marxism and Leninism.
 Marxism–Leninism holds that a two-stage communist revolution is needed to replace capitalism.
-A vanguard party, organized through democratic centralism, would seize power on behalf of the proletariat and establish a one-party communist state.
-The state would control the means of production, suppress opposition, counter-revolution, and the bourgeoisie, and promote Soviet collectivism, to pave the way for an eventual communist society that would be classless and stateless.
+A vanguard party, organized through democratic centralism, seizes power on behalf of the proletariat and establishes a one-party communist state.
+The state controls the means of production, suppresses opposition, counter-revolution, and the bourgeoisie, and promotes Soviet collectivism, to pave the way for a communist society that is classless and stateless.

-After the death of Vladimir Lenin in 1924, Marxism–Leninism became a distinct movement in the Soviet Union when Stalin and his supporters gained control of the party.
-It rejected the common notion among Western Marxists of world revolution as a prerequisite for building socialism, in favour of the concept of socialism in one country.
-According to its supporters, the gradual transition from capitalism to socialism was signified by the introduction of the first five-year plan and the 1936 Soviet Constitution.
-By the late 1920s, Stalin established ideological orthodoxy in the Russian Communist Party (Bolsheviks), the Soviet Union, and the Communist International to establish universal Marxist–Leninist praxis.
-The formulation of the Soviet version of dialectical and historical materialism in the 1930s by Stalin and his associates, such as in Stalin's text Dialectical and Historical Materialism, became the official Soviet interpretation of Marxism, and was taken as example by Marxist–Leninists in other countries; according to the Great Russian Encyclopedia, this text became the foundation of the philosophy of Marxism–Leninism.
-In 1938, Stalin's official textbook History of the Communist Party of the Soviet Union (Bolsheviks) popularised Marxism–Leninism.
+After Lenin's death in 1924, Marxism–Leninism became a distinct movement in the Soviet Union when Stalin and his supporters gained control of the Communist Party of the Soviet Union (CPSU).
+It rejected the notion among Western Marxists of world revolution as a prerequisite for building socialism, in favour of the concept of socialism in one country.
+The transition from capitalism to socialism was signified by the introduction of the first five-year plan and the 1936 Soviet Constitution.
+By the late 1920s, Stalin established ideological orthodoxy in the CPSU, Soviet Union, and Communist International to establish universal Marxist–Leninist praxis.
+The formulation of the Soviet version of dialectical and historical materialism by Stalin and his associates, such as in Stalin's text Dialectical and Historical Materialism, became the official Soviet interpretation of Marxism, and was taken as example by Marxist–Leninists in other countries.
+This text became the foundation philosophy of Marxism–Leninism.
+In 1938, Stalin's textbook History of the Communist Party of the Soviet Union (Bolsheviks) popularised Marxism–Leninism.